Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and staff interview, it was determined that the facility failed to ensure the minimum Registered nurse staff to resident ratio was provided on each shift for 7 shifts out of 21 reviewed.
+Based on a review of nurse staffing and staff interview, it was determined the facility failed to ensure the minimum registered nurse to resident ratio was provided on each shift for 7 shifts out of 21 reviewed.

 Findings include:

-An interview with the Nursing Home Administrator on June 9, 2025, at 4:00 PM, confirmed the facility had not met the required RN to resident ratios on the above dates.
+An interview was conducted with the Nursing Home Administrator on January 10, 2026, at 12:00 PM, to review the above findings related to the facility's failure to meet the required RN to resident ratios on the above dates.

 1. The facility cannot retroactively correct RN staffing ratio.